stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 So, finally, I made a decision to go to the dark side and to switch to the hackintosh notebook.
 After doing some research, I selected Razer Blade Advanced.
 This has, perhaps, the best combo of design (!), performance and upgradability.

+**Apple finally has updated the MacBook Pro with the proper Magic Keyboard and up to 64Gb RAM and decent enough dGPU!
+Alleluya!**

 **Purpose**

 * UNIX/Linux backend software development.
 C, Go, Python.